• Skip to primary navigation

 How to make Slow-Roasted Japanese Sweet Potatoes

-First of all, let’s start with cleaning the sweet potatoes.
-Use a vegetable brush or hands to scrub the sweet potatoes well under running water.
+First of all, let's start with cleaning the sweet potatoes.
+Use a vegetable brush or your hands to scrub the sweet potatoes well under running water.

 Then, wrap the potatoes individually in aluminum foil while the potatoes are still wet.
 Arrange them on a baking sheet in a single layer.
 Bake in the cold oven set to 325°F. No need to preheat the oven beforehand.
 Slow cooking is the key to the sweetest Yakiimo, so we're starting with cold and gradually cooking them.